DavidWells/serverless-workshop/_instructor/core-concepts/7-using-multiple-stages/README.md

       stage: qa
     ```

-3. via custom variable in `serverless.yml`
+3. Using custom variables in `serverless.yml`

     ```
     service: using-multiple-stages